 I say this is a wild dream—but it is this dream I want to realize.
 Life and literature combined, love the dynamo, you with your chameleon’s soul giving me a thousand loves, being anchored always in no matter what storm, home wherever we are.
 In the mornings, continuing where we left off.
 Resurrection after resurrection.
 You asserting yourself, getting the rich varied life you desire; and the more you assert yourself the more you want me, need me.
 Your voice getting hoarser, deeper, your eyes blacker, your blood thicker, your body fuller.
 A voluptuous servility and tyrannical necessity.
 More cruel now than before—consciously, wilfully cruel.
 The insatiable delight of experience.

-Miller’s years in Paris were a highly creative and sexually experimental time for him– no doubt influenced by Anaïs.
-The Spanish/ Cuban author, born and raised in France, even began a sexual relationship with Henry’s wife June.
+Miller’s years in Paris were a highly creative and sexually experimental time for him– no doubt influenced by Anaïs, who also began a sexual relationship with Henry’s wife June.
 A film was made about their love triangle in 1992, starring Uma Thurman, called Henry & June.
-(Don’t mind the cheesy 90s film trailer).
+(Don’t mind the cheesy ’90s film trailer).

-In 1934, Anaïs helped edit Miller’s first published book.
-He had been living in Paris since 1931, employed as a proofreader by the Chicago Tribune Paris edition and was submitting his own work to the newspaper under the name of his friend and writer for the Tribune Alfred Perlès, since only editorial staff were allowed to be published.
+In 1934, Anaïs helped edit and finance the publishing of Miller’s first book.
+He had been living in Paris since 1931, employed as a proofreader by the Chicago Tribune Paris edition, and was submitting his own work to the newspaper under the name of his friend and writer for the Tribune, Alfred Perlès, since only editorial staff were allowed to be published.
 He was influenced by the Surrealists in France at the time and the nomadic, bohemian lifestyle of the Parisian artist.